galligan/grepa/docs/guides/scripting.md

 <!-- :ga:tldr Automate grep-anchor workflows with scripts and tools -->
 <!-- :ga:guide How to use and create scripts for grep-anchor automation -->

-Automate grep-anchor workflows with scripts from the `.grepa/scripts` directory.
+Automate grep-anchor workflows with scripts from the `scripts` directory.

 ## Quick Start